Welcome to our scholarship database!

 Duration of the funding

-- Start: usually from 1st October, or earlier if a language course is taken prior to the study programme
+- Start: usually from 1st October of the following year, or earlier if a German language course is taken prior to the study programme

-- An extension of the scholarship is possible if changing to a new stage in studies is intended (usually from a Master's degree to an advanced programme of study such as a concert exam or master class).
-For particularly qualified candidates, it is possible to apply for an extension for a concert exam for up to two years.
+- An extension of the scholarship beyond the maximum duration of 24 months is only possible if changing to a new stage in studies is intended (usually from a Master's degree to an advanced programme of study such as a concert exam or master class).
+For particularly qualified candidates, it is possible to apply for an extension for a concert exam for up to 24 months.

-- One academic year.
+- One academic year is being funded.
 In individual cases, the scholarship can be extended on request

-- Start: usually on 1st October, or earlier if a language course is taken prior to the study programme
+- Start: usually on 1st October of the following year, or earlier if a German language course is taken prior to the study programme

 - Travel allowance

 - Payments towards health, accident and personal liability insurance cover

 - Monthly rent subsidy